mulatinho/sfm/README.md

 is the SFM file manager in text console with NCURSES library.
 Wait for it!

 ### Some tips for you
+* You should not use the last development release now, this is just for developers who are interested in contribure, instead download some (real release in this url)[https://github.com/mulatinho/sfm/releases]
-* ** To install this software please read the INSTALL file.
+* To install this software please read the INSTALL file.
-* ** To contribute with this software please read the HACKING file.
+* To contribute with this software please read the HACKING file.

 NEW SHOT